 The US-based ride-sharing company provides shared rides in cars, scooters, and motorbikes apart from being a food delivery service.
 The name is an abbreviation for Let You Find Transportation.

 The logo, especially the tail of Y and F, T, is based on a fuzzy pink mustache with which the company founder was associated previously.
-The pink mustache was initially attached to the front of the vehicle but later on to the windshield.

 Pink Panther: